Dangerously high heat builds in California and the south-central United States

 “Anything over that you start to feel that difference,” she said.

-An analysis by The Associated Press found that heat killed more than 2,300 people in the U.S. last year, setting a record.
+An analysis by The Associated Press found that heat killed more than 2,300 people in the United States last year, a record.
 That figure is likely a major undercount, dozens of experts told AP reporters.

 Dr. Arthur Jey, an emergency services physician with Sutter Health in Sacramento, told reporters that getting out of the heat is important, along with wearing a hat and loose clothes, hydration and watching out for signs of heat stroke.